Development Environments

 Both of the local file and git repo custom file strategies are completely optional and are not required to spin up a development environment

-Running a boostrap script
+Running a bootstrap script

 A file named bootstrap will be looked for in the home directory and executed if found.
 This can be used to run any commands you would like to during provisioning.
 Be sure use the proper language shebang at the top.